Volkswagen T-Cross: Latin America

+Argentina

+The T-Cross was launched in Argentina on 27 June 2019, it is currently imported from Brazil (May 28 2026), it has five trim levels: Sense, Trendline, Comfortline, Highline and Extreme.

 Brazil

 Unveiled on 25 October 2018 and sold from April 2019, the T-Cross built in São José dos Pinhais plant in Brazil is a long-wheelbase version one, sharing the 2.65 m wheelbase with the Virtus which stretches its length to 4.19 m while keeping it on the MQB A0 platform.

 The Latin American T-Cross is available with several engine options, including 1.0-litre TSI making 128 hp used in the Brazil-made Polo and Virtus serving as an entry option, while the high-end trims is equipped with 1.4-litre TSI engine capable of 150 hp produced in São Carlos, São Paulo.
 The São José dos Pinhais plant will also manufacture the T-Cross with 1.6-litre MSI engine with 110 hp of power output dedicated for exports to other Latin American countries and LHD African countries.
 It is available with a 6-speed manual transmission for the lowest trim, while the other trims solely available with a 6-speed torque converter automatic transmission.
 The Brazilian-made T-Cross used torsion beam for the rear suspension, sharing its suspension configuration with the Virtus with specific calibrations for an SUV model.

 While the Brazilian-made T-Cross has a longer wheelbase compared to the European version, the engineering team focused on making a larger space and legroom for the second row passengers.
 As the result, the capacity of the boot was reduced.
 While the European T-Cross carries between 385 and 455 litres (rear seats unfolded, depends on the rear seat recline position), the Brazilian model is only capable of 373–420 litres.
 This is also the case for the Chinese T-Cross and Tacqua, being the long-wheelbase version of the T-Cross.

 In February 2025, the T-Cross reached the 500,000th unit produced in Brazil.